dreamhead/moco/moco-doc/api.md

-# Configurations
+# APIs
 Moco mainly focuses on server configuration.
-There are only two kinds of configuration right now: **Request** and **Response**.
+There are only two kinds of API right now: **Request** and **Response**.

 That means if we get the expected request and then return our response.
 Now, you can see a Moco reference in details.

-**WARNING** the json configuration below is just configuration snippet for one pair of request and response, instead of the whole configuration file.
+**WARNING** the json configuration below is just a snippet for one pair of request and response, instead of the whole configuration file.

 ## Request

 ### Content
 If you want to response according to request content, Moco server can be configured as following:

-* API
+* Java API

 ```java
 server.request(by("foo")).response("bar");